maorm36/PiraTv/README.md

 - **Content browsing**
   Horizontal carousels & grids for Movies, TV-Series & Channels
 - **Search**
-  Query for movies and TV-series
+  Query for movies and TV-series in any language
 - **Filter by Categories**
   “Action”, “Comedy”, “Trending Now”, etc.
 - **Kids mode**